juvu/DayTrade-SwingTrade/TradingTechniques.md

 - [ ] Stock shows clear out and consolidate above resistance level
 * Entry/Risk
 	* Buy at the pullback consolidation close to resistance level
-	* Add to the position when it hits high of the day
-	* Take profit into strength
+	* Take profit into strength, typically 60% profit if it broke heavy resistance

 ## Gap up fill
 * Requirement